-- Responds to reported animal bites and potential exposures, including consultation with medical personnel for follow up on post-exposure medical treatment when necessary.
+Consult with medical personnel for the follow up on post-exposure medical treatment

-- Monitors 10-day confinement and 6-month quarantine of domestic animals involved in human contact or contact with potentially rabid animals.
+Monitors 10-day confinement or 6-month quarantine of animals involved in a potential rabies exposure

 Rabies is a fatal disease that cannot be cured once a person begins to have symptoms.
 Rabies has been present in Cayuga County since 1992 in terrestrial animals such as raccoons, skunks, foxes, and other mammals.
 In addition to terrestrial rabies, bat rabies has also been shown to be present in Cayuga County.
 Birds, reptiles, amphibians, fish, and insects cannot transmit the disease.

 Rabies can only be acquired through contact with an infected animal.
 Contact is defined as a bite, scratch, saliva contact to your eyes, nose, mouth, or open wound; or any physical contact with a bat.